 One typical toilet leak is called the phantom flush and “happens when a toilet cuts on and off by itself, causing you to hear the toilet refill as if it was recently flushed.”

-This problem is easily addressed by draining the tank and bowl then looking at the flapper seat to see if it’s worn out.
+You can easily fix the problem.
+Just drain the tank and bowl then look at the flapper seat to see if it’s worn out.
 If it does seem old, go ahead and replace it, which usually solves the phantom flush.

 Another issue that can be a DIY project with toilets is leaking seals.
 There are five seals that can possibly leak, and the solution is to drain and remove the tank then replace or tighten the seal.
 However, if this job is too physical or overwhelming, go ahead and call a plumber.